Bear Mascha shares a concrete cage with bear Felix.

 Help for Bears in Slovenia

-FOUR PAWS aims to expedite an end to the private keeping of bears in Slovenia
+FOUR PAWS aims to end the private and inappropriate keeping of bears in Slovenia

-The private keeping of bears in Slovenia is close to an end
+The private and inappropriate keeping of bears in Slovenia is close to an end

 In 2024 FOUR PAWS started a public campaign addressed to the Slovenian Ministry of Environment, Forestry and Food and the Ministry of Natural Resources and Spatial Planning.
 We informed the relevant authorities that we could house the bears in our sanctuaries if they can convince the owners to give them up voluntarily or if they confiscate the bears.
-After a long period of inactivity and the passing of two of the bears – Mascha and Mitko – the authorities finally took action and convinced Felix's owner and now also Mici’s' owner to hand over their bears to us.
-We are now closer than ever to ending the private captivity of bears in Slovenia!
-Only bear Tim is still waiting for his rescue and we hope that his owner will follow the example of the other owners and give Tim the chance for a species-appropriate life.
-If the owner does not agree to voluntarily surrender Tim, he will still have to give him up within a few months at the latest.
-This is due to a list, which is currently being drafted by the responsible Ministry, which includes a record of animal species that may be kept and traded by private individuals in Slovenia.
-As bears and big cats will not be included in this list, the private keeping of these animals outside of licensed zoos and sanctuaries will be prohibited, thus making Tim's ownership illegal.
+After a long period of inactivity and the passing of two of the bears – Mascha and Mitko – the authorities finally took action and convinced Felix's and Mici's owners and now also Mici’s' owner to hand over their bears to us.
+We are now closer than ever to ending the private and inappropriate captivity of bears in Slovenia!
+Only bear Tim, kept in Zoo park Rožman, is still waiting for his rescue and we now call on the owner of bear Tim to follow the example of the owners of Felix and Mici and hand over bear Tim to us so that he can spend the rest of his life in our care in species-appropriate conditions.

 These Bears Deserve Species-Appropriate Living Conditions